 The Southern Forests SES to the south and south-east of the Goulburn Broken Catchment includes seasonally snow-covered alps, moist montane and sclerophyll forests.
-The Southern Forests occur on public land which is managed as State Forest, alpine resorts and national or state parks by Parks Victoria, DSE the Alpine Resorts Co-coordinating Council and Alpine Resort Management Boards.
+The Southern Forests occur on public land which is managed as State Forest, alpine resorts and national or state parks by Parks Victoria, Department of Environment and Primary Industries (DEPI), the Alpine Resorts Cocoordinating Council and Alpine Resort Management Boards.
 These are the largest intact native vegetation areas in the Catchment.